tonymullen/ups-website/src/partials/f16ics/hw/hw2-description.html.md

 There are three steps in order to compute the range of heart rates for each zone:

 1. Compute the maximum heart rate using the equation given above.
 2. Subtract the resting heart rate from the maximum heart rate.
-This is called your heart rate *reserve*
+This is called your heart rate *reserve*.
 3. Multiply your reserve by the corresponding percentage and then add this to your resting heart rate: rest_heart_rate + reserve * X%